Nekololizu/NekoTweakMod/README.md

 **Item/crafting related:**

-- Cell phone now makes a portal like "potion of return" when you go back home (Recall & Return potions still have a faster "use time" to keep them useful) (On/off toggle in game QoL)
+- Cell phone now makes a portal like "potion of return" when you go back home

+(Recall & Return potions still have a faster "use time" to keep them useful) (On/off toggle in game QoL)

-- Obsidian block mining power requirement changed from 65% to 55% (bone/gold/plat or better, so its possible to break pre bosses without requiring bombs)
+- Obsidian block mining power requirement changed from 65% to 55%

+(bone/gold/plat or better, so its possible to break pre bosses without requiring bombs)

-- Trapped Chests now work like Dead Man's Chests and can be used for storage
+**Custom items:**

+- Bottomless honey bucket

+- Honey sponge

 - corruption/crimson version of mud/jungle blocks
 (Keeping the jungle biome active even if it gets infected by an evil biome)

-**Custom items:**

 - Make [Ambient objects](https://terraria.gamepedia.com/Ambient_objects) lootable/placeable as furniture

-- Bottomless honey bucket

-- Honey sponge